 Below is the contact of Airport Bus.
 You also can charter a bus or van with them.

 Company: Luen Thung Tanjung Aru Transport Co.
 S/B

 Address (office): KM 7, Jalan Kepayan (next to JKR Training Center), 88100 Kota Kinabalu, Sabah, Malaysia.

 Pic: airport taxi counter in airport

 Though the cost of bus service is a a fraction of taxi, bus doesn’t take you to your home or hotel.
 Our airports have taxi service counter where you can get a taxi.
 Taxi is more expensive, but it’s more feasible than taking bus when you have a few passengers to share the car (to split the cost).
-FYI, Uber is also available in Sabah now.
+FYI, Grab and Uber are also available in Sabah now.

 Last Updated: 4 May 2016

 Photos taken in Kota Kinabalu, Sabah, Malaysia Borneo